 [09:51] At the restaurant we get seated, and the waiter brings out our drinks.

 [09:56] We noticed a few tables over a family who’s been there since we walked in.
 My dad kept pointing out how all three of them were too busy on their phones [baby crying] to shut up their crying baby, let alone say three words to another.
 A little while after some chatting, our food comes out sizzling.

 [10:13] We all get excited to eat until the waiter walks right past our table, and brings it to the table with the still screaming baby.
 That’s when I said, “Look at what those phones have done to that family.
 Good thing mine’s not like that.”

 [10:29] When I turned back to pick up the conversation again, I couldn’t help but notice a few little things.
 My brother discreetly checking his iWatch just to make sure he didn’t have a new text message.
 My dad occupied with a new email from his work.
-My mom preferred to look at a digital menu when she could have easily asked for one.
+And my mom who preferred to look at a digital menu when she could have easily asked for one.

 [10:53] It made me think, “How different are we from that other family?
 How’s the digital age affecting families like mine?”
 My name’s AJ, and this is “Digital.”

 [11:09] [background music]

 AJ: [11:10] We’re going to explore just how different the family is in the digital age.

 AJ: [11:25] I decided to begin with my mom.
 When I was younger, she used to teach me my ABC’s and read to me.
 Help me learn to count.
 She was a pretty active mother.